-56. Regarding the question on the women's rights from the Netherlands and other states, the Senior Advisor to the Office of the Equal Opportunity explained that, over the last few years, a set of measures has targeted the career guidance and vocational orientation of girls and young women and of boys and young men in order to inform girls and young women of the importance of a sound foundation of training and professional development, to broaden the scope of their career choices, to encourage both girls and boys to question traditional gender roles, and to raise the awareness of parents and teachers regarding equal opportunity in career choices.
+56. Regarding the question on the women's rights from the Netherlands and other States, the Senior Advisor to the Office of Equal Opportunity explained that, over the last few years, a set of measures had targeted the career guidance and vocational orientation of girls and young women and of boys and young men in order to inform girls and young women of the importance of a sound foundation of training and professional development, broaden the scope of their career choices, encourage both girls and boys to question traditional gender roles and raise the awareness of parents and teachers regarding equal opportunity in career choices.

-57. On the wage gap between men and women, the Senior Advisor continued that it has declined from 19.5 per cent to 17.8 per cent since 2009.
+57. On the wage gap between men and women, the Senior Advisor continued that it had declined from 19.5 per cent to 17.8 per cent since 2009.
 The gross monthly wage of women was 17.8 per cent lower than that of men in 2010.
-Since 2008, women's wages have risen while those of men have fallen.
-Wages are a particularly sensitive area in which various measures were taken in 2012, including the wage inequality survey in the National Public Administration.
-The most important findings of the survey are: 1) the analysis of the wage data in the National Public Administration does not provide a direct indication of gender discrimination; and 2) it appears that equality in the National Public Administration has nearly been achieved for younger employees.
+Since 2008, women's wages had risen while those of men had fallen.
+Wages were a particularly sensitive area in which various measures had been taken in 2012, including the wage inequality survey in the National Public Administration.
+The most important findings of the survey were: (a) the analysis of the wage data in the National Public Administration did not provide a direct indication of gender discrimination; and (b) it appears that equality in the National Public Administration had nearly been achieved for younger employees.

-58. On the situation of the foreign population, the competent Liechtenstein authorities are in the process of examining all the recommendations of the Committee on the Elimination of Racial Discrimination, which examined the report of Liechtenstein in August 2012.
-The coexistence of the domestic and foreign population has been largely peaceful.
-In principle, citizens of third countries have access to the same quality education, health services and housing, labour rights and processes to naturalisation.
-The special laws do not differentiate in this regard.
-Many individuals with non-Liechtenstein nationality have taken on high- and mid-level positions in the private sector but also within the national administration.
+58. On the situation of the foreign population, the competent Liechtenstein authorities were in the process of examining all the recommendations of the Committee on the Elimination of Racial Discrimination, which examined the report of Liechtenstein in August 2012.
+The coexistence of the domestic and foreign population had been largely peaceful.
+In principle, citizens of third countries had access to the same quality education, health services and housing, labour rights and processes to naturalization.
+The special laws did not differentiate in that regard.
+Many individuals with non-Liechtenstein nationality have taken on high- and mid-level positions in the private sector and also within the national administration.

 59. The Director of the Immigration and Passport Office furthermore explained the integration of foreigners and asylum procedures.
-Migration secures the prosperity of Liechtenstein through targeted immigration of qualified workers and promotes integration of these immigrants and grants protection to persecuted persons, according to the Geneva Refugee Convention.
+Migration secured the prosperity of Liechtenstein through targeted immigration of qualified workers, promoted integration of those immigrants and granted protection to persecuted persons, according to the Geneva Convention relating to the Status of Refugees.
 In 2012, 623 residence permits were granted to foreign citizens for the purpose of employment, residence without employment, and family reunification.
-74 people requested asylum and 18 people were granted asylum.
-Today, there are around 20 asylum seekers, and 17 temporary admitted persons.
-Residence permits may also be granted to victims and witnesses of crimes for the purpose of criminal proceedings or due to a serious case of personal hardships.
+74 people had requested asylum and 18 people had been granted asylum.
+There were currently around 20 asylum seekers, and 17 temporary admitted persons.
+Residence permits could also be granted to victims and witnesses of crimes for the purpose of criminal proceedings or due to a serious case of personal hardships.

-60. All foreigners belonging to a State with which Liechtenstein does not have a bilateral treaty on entry and stay are referred to as "citizens of third countries".
-They include citizens of more than 60 -70 different countries.
-Among foreigners in the total population of Liechtenstein, these citizens of third countries make up only about 20 per cent of them, i.e. a total of 2,527 persons, making up 7% of the total population of Liechtenstein.
+60. All foreigners belonging to a State with which Liechtenstein did not have a bilateral treaty on entry and stay were referred to as "citizens of third countries".
+They include citizens of more than 60-70 different countries.
+Among foreigners in the total population of Liechtenstein, those citizens of third countries made up only about 20 per cent of them, i.e. a total of 2,527 persons, -7 per cent of the total population of Liechtenstein.